Visit Islas Ballestas, Peru: Sea lions, penguins and pelicans, oh my!

 Humboldt penguins looking rather dashing in their suits!

-Starfish and sunfish in the Islas Ballestas, Peru
+Starfish and sunfish spotted wildlife whilst visiting the Islas Ballestas, Peru

 Sunfish, which are similar to starfish except with way more tentacles.
 I had never heard of these prior to visiting Islas Ballestas.

-Sea lions lounging in the sun in Islas Ballestas, Peru
+Sea lions lounging in the sun and always ready for a nap in Islas Ballestas, Peru

 Sea lions lounging in the sun.
 It’s always nap time when you’re a sea lion.

-Newborn sea lion pups in Islas Ballestas, Peru
+Newborn sea lion pups amidst colorful rocks in Islas Ballestas, Peru

 It was birthing season so there were hundreds of sea lion pups.
 They are the ones that look a bit darker in colour.